firefist9/algorithm_lab/CE_III_(47)_Lab2/README.md

 ## Conclusion
 **Insertion Sort**
 The major advantage of this sorting algorithm is that it is simple to implement and efficient for smaller data sets.
-The best case has a linear running time ( O(n)).In each iteration, the first remaining element of the input is compared with the right-most element of the list.
+The best case has a linear running time ( O(n)).In each iteration, the first remaining element of the input is only compared with the right-most element of the list.
 The worst and average case has quadratic running time ( O(n^2)).

 **Merge Sort**